 The colors of the Rosy Maple Moth make it easy to spot on a maple tree, unless that tree is starting to fruit.
 This moth has similar pink and yellow coloring and the aerodynamic shape of the winged maple fruit that famously spins when airborne.
-The moth's wings range from purple to pink with a white to yellow band running across them.
-The body is yellow and quite furry.
-They are common in the eastern part of the continent.
-They prefer hardwood forests that include maple and oak trees.
-Suburban backyards and parks are a popular spot to find them.
+The moth's wings range from purple to pink and have a white or yellow band running across them.
+Its body is yellow and quite furry.
+This cheery moth is common in the eastern part of the continent.
+It prefers hardwood forests that include maple and oak trees, but suburban backyards and parks are a popular spot to find them, too.

-While adults are generally found alone, the larval form (caterpillar) can be seen grouping together on a single tree.
+When ready to breed, females are believed to release a pheromone into the air that males up to half a mile away can detect.
+While adults are generally found alone unless mating, the larval form caterpillar can be seen grouping together on a single tree.
 The green caterpillar has long white stripes running head-to-tail.
-Red patches are near the rear while short spikes stud the entire length of the body.
+Red patches are near the rear end, while short spikes stud the entire length of the body.
 Two larger black spikes are at the head.
 The caterpillar's diet consists of the leaves of maple trees and other hardwoods.
 A large number of them on a young maple tree can inflict damage to the sapling, rendering them a pest, but mature trees handle the feeding well enough.
-The caterpillars weave silk cocoons and are members of the Silkmoth family.
-When ready to breed, females are believed to release a pheromone into the air that males up to half a mile away can detect.
+The caterpillars weave silk cocoons, like other members of the Silkmoth family.

 Scientific Name: Dryocampa rubicunda

 Size (Adult; Length): 34mm to 52mm (1.33in to 2.03in)